+Middle School Sign Language - Mary Ellen Minyon - This middle school 28-week course offers an introduction to the visual language of the Deaf and Hard of Hearing community.
+It is designed for students to develop basic skills in vocabulary; learn the principles of grammatical structure; and understand parameters and non-manual markers, fingerspelling, and receptive proficiency to enable one to have the ability for basic conversation.
+The use of videos and activities will help students have a better understanding of the Deaf/HH community and culture.
+Students will practice in class and grades will be participation based.
+This course will be a fun course that will set the stage for further students in Sign Language on the high school level.
+Textbook: none; handouts will be provided.
+Time: Fridays; 10:45-12:15 pm Dates: 9/1-12/8/23 and 1/12-4/26/24 Cost: \$775; After 7/4 \$800

 Beginning and Advanced Beginning Sign Language - SL 1 & SL 2 - (grades 9-12) - Mary Ellen Minyon - This course offers an introduction to the visual language of the Deaf and Hard of Hearing community.
 It is designed for students to develop basic skills in vocabulary; learn the principles of grammatical structure; and understand parameters and non-manual markers, fingerspelling, and receptive proficiency to enable one to have the ability for basic conversation.
 The use of videos and activities will help students have a better understanding of the Deaf/HH community and culture.
 Students new to SL, should take this beginner course.
-And, students who took SL 1 this past year should sign up for this course as it will continue to introduce new topics and ideas.
+Students who took SL 1 this past year should sign up for this course as it will continue to introduce new topics and ideas.
 This course counts 1 credit on the high school transcript.
 2nd year students may count it as SL 2 on the transcript.
 Adults are also welcome and encouraged to take this course.
 Textbook: none; handouts will be provided.

-Time: Tuesday/Thursdays; 1:30-3:00 pm (class meets 3 hours per week) Dates: 8/30-12/8/22 and 1/10-4/20/23 Cost: \$895; 8/1 - \$925
+Time: Monday/Wednesdays 1:00-2:30 pm (class meets 3 hours per week; 28 weeks) Dates: 8/28-12/11/23 and 1/8-4/17/24 Cost: \$895; after 7/4 - \$925 Journalism